Autumn 2024 Application Information for 2025-2026

 1. One unofficial transcript from each college and/or university attended for credit (uploaded via the online application website).
 NOTE: Students who accept admission must submit official transcripts, which will be compared to unofficial transcripts submitted during the application process.

 2. Three letters of recommendation, coordinated through and uploaded by writers to the online application website.
-Hard copy letters are discouraged; if your recommender prefers to send a paper copy then they should include the recommendation cover form with the letter of recommendation.
+If your recommender is unable to use the recommendation portal, please ask them to contact chmgprog@uw.edu for assistance

 3. Please provide a statement of purpose that includes the following elements: